albertogalan/mltrader/README.md

-# lxc-kitchen
+# ml trader
-An ansible role repository to fast fail
+These are ansible playbooks to create machine learning infraestructure